Stories of Celebration

 This act changed the course not only of their future, but my family's as well.
 We sacrificed to enrich their lives, and it brought us closer together as well.
 None of us will ever be the same again.

 Rayven ~ Florida

-I loved meeting and learning about Zebiba's determined to celebrate the lives of her fellow countrymen.
+I loved meeting Zebiba and discovering her determination to celebrate the lives of her fellow countrymen.

 Success, much like beauty, rests in the eye of the beholder.
 To some success is amassing wealth; to others it might simply be surviving from the daggers of war.
 I have survived wretchedly atrocious war during my childhood years in Eritrea, East Africa.

 For a person of my background amassing wealth is meaningless if it is not combined in helping to alleviate those who find themselves in a wretched condition, a condition from which I have successfully escaped.
 I have seen despair and lived through the verge of the abyss.

 I am not one who will surrender to the despair or to the abyss that I witnessed in the world.
 I am one who believes in fighting it to the end.
 After escaping the ravages of war in East Africa I had the opportunity of living in the Middle East, Europe, and America.
 This opportunity gave me a multifaceted international background, characterized by extraordinary survival skills; skills that helped me survive when pitted against daunting political and often life threatening odds which I believe has prepared me for this type of rewarding calling.

 My company, Healing Bridges, plans to implement a project that would help single mothers become self sufficient.
 We at Healing Bridges will tailor the micro-lending project to fit into the African context.

 I slept.
 I dreamt that life was all joy.
 I woke, and saw that life was but service.
 I served, and discovered service was joy.